Creative Mess Door Hangers

 I’ve really got into hand-lettering of late – there’s a lot of it about at the moment, I suppose in reaction to the easy availability of digital fonts.
 I love the spontaneity and quirkiness of the hand-drawn, its very imperfection.
 I’ve added several options for you here, depending on your own level of enthusiasm.
 So there is a ready made version that you can just print off, cut out and use, there’s a blank ‘colour-in’ version, so you can customise the lettering yourself without having to actually draw it, or if you’re feeling especially adventurous or creative, there’s a version complete with ready made background which you can add your own lettering to.
 Just click on the link below the thumbnail image you’re interested in, to download the full image.
 They work best printed onto thin card, though I found that the ready made one especially looked good printed onto a printable watercolour paper.
 The hanging hole should be large enough to go over most door handles, but if not you can always cut a slit at one side.

-I’m sure I don’t need to add that these are provided for your own personal use at home – please respect my copyright for these, and don’t redistribute them yourself.
+I’m sure I don’t need to add that these are provided for your own personal use at home – please don’t redistribute them yourself.
+To make your own, just click on the image you want below, then right-click to download.
 I hope you enjoy them!